 A total of 21 species, including varieties of some of these species, are included in Appendix I and trade in specimens of these species is permitted only in exceptional circumstances.
-The other aloes are all on Appendix II and therefore certain permits are required to trade in these aloes.
+The other aloes are all in Appendix II and therefore certain permits are required to trade in these aloes.

-In South Africa most aloes are also protected, with very few exceptions, by environmental legislation in all nine provinces.
-It is thus illegal to remove plants from their natural habitat without the necessary collecting and transport permits issued by a provincial or other nature conservation authority, and consent from the land owner.
+In South Africa, most aloes are also protected, with very few exceptions, by environmental legislation in all nine provinces.
+It is thus illegal to remove plants from their natural habitat without the necessary collecting and transport permits issued by a provincial or other nature conservation authority, and consent from the landowner.

 In the latest Red List of South African Plants, a total of 46 aloes are listed as species of conservation concern: Critically Endangered: 5; Endangered: 4; Vulnerable: 15; Near-threatened: 10; Rare: 9; Declining: 1; Data Deficient –Insignificantly known: 2.